I tried to use Workspace Studio and GAS to automatically aggregate Meet minutes, convert them to Markdown, and make them usable locally

 Sync with Google Drive Desktop

-Set up Google Drive Desktop according to the official procedure.
+Set up Google Drive Desktop following the official instructions.

 https://support.google.com/a/users/answer/13022292?hl=ja

-First, check if the Workspace Studio flow works correctly.
+First, verify that the Workspace Studio flow works correctly.
 Click "Test run" at the bottom of the flow screen, select an existing email, and click "Start".

 Screenshot 2026-02-14 at 16.23.26

-If the test is successful, a structured Google Doc will be created in the monitoring folder (meeting_notes_docs).
+If the test is successful, a structured Google Doc will be created in the monitored folder (meeting_notes_docs).

-I tried it several times, but there were cases where the line breaks in YAML frontmatter weren't output as intended.
-So, please adjust the prompt to Gemini as needed.
+After several attempts, I noticed that the line breaks in the YAML frontmatter weren't always output as intended.
+Please adjust the Gemini prompt as needed.

 Screenshot 2026-02-14 at 16.40.23

-Select exportAll from the function dropdown in the GAS toolbar and execute with Run.
+Select exportAll from the function dropdown in the GAS toolbar and click Run.

 Screenshot 2026-02-14 at 17.12.16